Buying Process

 Day of Auction

-In general, a 25% deposit is required for all purchases before you leave the auction site.
-Deposits are accepted via cash, most major credit cards, cashier’s checks, money orders, and checks (with a pre-approved bank letter of guarantee that states the guarantee is irrevocable and includes your bank number on bank letterhead).
+In general, a 25% deposit is required for all purchases.
+Deposits are accepted via cash, most major credit cards, cashier’s checks & money orders.

 In general, final payment is due within 3 days of purchasing an item.
 You submit the full purchase price, plus any applicable taxes, and a transaction fee.